Skip to main content

 Ronald (Ronnie) Moffett

-After years of displaying Kennedy’s Disease related symptoms and looking for a diagnosis, Ronald was diagnosed in 2011 with Kennedy’s Disease at the University of Illinois, Chicago Department of Neurology.
-Ronald calls Arkansas home.
+After many years of displaying Kennedy’s Disease related symptoms and looking for a diagnosis, He was diagnosed in 2011 with Kennedy’s Disease at the University of Illinois, Chicago Department of Neurology.
+Ronnie calls Arkansas home.
 His interests include computer activities, volunteering, reading, watching professional and collegiate sports - "Go-Hogs".

 Steven Rittmaster